“Quit your job and make a living on the net? It’s not just hype — real people are actually doing it.”

 8. I was in the Air Force and then worked as a telephone man before I started my online career.
 Yikes.
 It’s hard to believe I’ve been earning my living online since 1996.
 When I started out everyone had dial up Internet access on AOL or Compuserve.
 The big search engines were Yahoo, Lycos, Ask Jeeves and Webcrawler.
 (If you remember those you’re probably as old as me!)

 9. I love technology.
 I spend a couple hours a day on my laptop.
 I use my Samsung Galaxy S5 smart phone way too much.
 I watch golf videos on it.
 I use it to check stocks.
 I use it to shop on amazon and ebay.
 I take memos when things pop into my head.
 And I always have a game of Words with Friends going with my 77 yr. old aunt in Florida.

 10. Oh, I almost forgot.
 And we have a 9 year old Yellow Lab named Yellow Dog who my kids named after the dog in that movie Funny Farm with Chevy Chase.
 He likes to wear a black tee shirt and sleep in my recliner.

 There.
 Pretty run of the mill stuff.
 I know.

 But it’s my life and I wouldn’t trade with anyone.

 And I mean that.

-If you would like to contact me, you can use the form below or reach me at:
+If you would like to contact me, you can use the blue contact button on all my web pages, or reach me by mail at:

 400 D Putnam Pike #218